Liberal Democrats (UK): Local elections

 The party had control of 31 councils in 2008, having held 29 councils prior to the 2008 election.
 In the 2008 local elections they gained 25% of the vote, placing them ahead of Labour and increasing their control by 34 to more than 4,200 council seats—21% of the total number of seats.
 In council elections held in May 2011, the Liberal Democrats suffered heavy defeats in the Midlands and North of England.
 They also lost heavily in the Welsh assembly and Scottish Parliament.
 In local elections held in May 2012, the Lib Dems lost more than 300 councillors, leaving them with fewer than 3000 for the first time in the party's history.
 In the 2013 local elections, they lost more councillors.
 In the 2014 local elections they lost over 300 councillors and the control of two local governments.

 In the 2016 local elections, the number of Liberal Democrat councillors increased for the first time since they went into coalition in 2010.
 The party won 43 seats and increased its vote share by 4%.
 A number of former MPs who lost their seats in 2015 won council seats in 2016, including former Manchester Withington MP John Leech who won 53% of the vote in a traditionally safe Labour seat.
 Leech's win was the first gain for any party in Manchester other than Labour for the first time in six years, and provided the city's majority Labour administration with its first opposition for two years.
 Cheadle's former MP Mark Hunter also won a seat on Stockport Council.

-In the 2021 elections the BBC reported that in England's 143 councils up for election the party won 588 seats (an increase of seven) and won seven councils (an increase of one), holding Cheltenham, Eastleigh, Mole Valley, Three Rivers, Watford and Winchester and gaining St. Albans.
+In the 2021 elections, the BBC reported that in England's 143 councils up for election the party won 588 seats (an increase of seven) and won seven councils (an increase of one), holding Cheltenham, Eastleigh, Mole Valley, Three Rivers, Watford and Winchester and gaining St. Albans.
 In the London Assembly, two seats were won (an increase of one).
 As of 2022, the party has 2,562 councilors.

+In some council areas, some Liberal Democrat candidates stand under the banner of 'Liberal Democrat Focus Team' instead (this being one of the party's registered descriptions with the electoral commission), the stated aim of which being to present themselves as grassroots activists, focusing on local issues along with national issues.